 New parents are also entitled to parental leave, which is unpaid time off work when a baby is born or a child first comes into their care (such as through adoption).
 As maternity and parental leaves are separate leaves, a birth mother can take both.

-When is an employee eligible for Ontario pregnancy leave?
+When is an employee in Ontario eligible for pregnancy leave?

 All pregnant employees are entitled to pregnancy leave, whether they are full-time, part-time, permanent or fixed-term employees, if the Ontario Employment Standards Act applies to their workplace.

-What is the length of maternity leave Ontario?
+What is the length of maternity leave in Ontario?

 Ontario employees can take a maximum of 17 weeks of maternity leave, although they are able to take a shorter leave if they wish or a longer leave if they are still pregnant after taking 17 weeks off.